 Pause the replication process (stop the traffic) by clicking Pause Replication.
-This is useful when performing maintenance.
+This is helpful when performing maintenance.
 Paused replications can be resumed from the last checkpoint.

-Restart the replication by clicking Actions > Restart Replication and using the dialog shown in the following illustaration to select the tables or database for which to restart the replication:
+Restart the replication by clicking Actions > Restart Replication.
+Use the dialog shown in the following illustration to select the databases (YSQL) or keyspaces and tables (YCQL) for which to restart the replication:

-Note that even though index tables are not displayed in the preceding dialog, the replication is automatically restarted for them if it is restarted for the main table.
+Note that even though index tables are not displayed, the replication is automatically restarted for them if it is restarted for the main table.

 Delete the replication configuration by clicking Actions > Delete Replication.

 Rename the replication by clicking Actions > Edit Replication Name.